ncatlab/nlab-content/pages/8/7/1/0/178/content.md

 which is the [[action groupoid]] $G//G$ of $G$ acting on itself.

-One noteworthy aspect of this object is that it is itself groupal, in fact itself a Lie [[strict 2-group]] in a way that is compatible with the canonical inclusion $G \to \mathbf{E}G$.
+One noteworthy aspect of this object is that it is itself groupal, in fact itself a Lie [[strict 2-group]] in a way that is compatible with the canonical inclusion $G \to \mathbf{E}G$: it is an example of a [[groupal model for universal principal ∞-bundles]].

 To emphasize this group structure, we also write $INN(G)$ for this groupoid, following [SchrRob](#http://arxiv.org/abs/0708.1741).
 The corresponding [[crossed module]] is